-The Radiology Department uses the most advanced imaging technologies available in health care today.
-MMC imaging services include robotic x-ray, fluoroscopy, magnetic resonance imaging (MRI), nuclear medicine, ultrasound, multi-slice computed tomography (CT), and mammography and stereotactic breast biopsies to obtain detailed information that helps physicians in the diagnosis, treatment and management of a patient’s medical condition.
+Radiology Services of Memorial Medical Center uses the most advanced imaging technologies available in health care today.
+Radiology Services include robotic x-ray, fluoroscopy, magnetic resonance imaging (MRI), nuclear medicine, ultrasound, multi-slice computed tomography (CT), and 3d mammography and stereotactic breast biopsies to obtain detailed information that helps physicians in the diagnosis, treatment and management of a patient’s medical condition.
 All diagnostic radiologic studies are interpreted by experienced radiologists who work closely with your physician to assure the most accurate diagnosis of your medical condition.

 Physician referral is required for all inpatient and outpatient services except mammography.

 Multislice Computerized Tomography (CT):

-Multislice CT scanning combines the diagnostic capabilities of x-ray with modern computer technology to create detailed images of body structures that are too small for x-ray or are located in an area that cannot be imaged by conventional x-ray.
+Radiology uses Multislice CT scanning to combine the diagnostic capabilities of x-ray with modern computer technology to create detailed images of body structures that are too small for x-ray or are located in an area that cannot be imaged by conventional x-ray.
 It is non-invasive and can provide accurate diagnostic information without the risks and discomfort associated with exploratory surgery.
 CT scanning is used extensively in evaluating the head and brain, as well as the chest, abdomen, pelvis and bone structure.
 The use of multislice CT scanning allows for faster, clearer imaging of the patient’s body and now includes imaging of the heart, blood vessels along with virtual colonoscopy for detecting diseases of the colon.
 Because of the scanner’s speed it is a primary tool for evaluating trauma patients.

-Ultrasound uses high frequency sound waves to create valuable diagnostic images that can be displayed on a screen or recorded on film.
+Radiology uses ultrasound to find high frequency sound waves to create valuable diagnostic images that can be displayed on a screen or recorded on film.
 Because it uses no radiation, it is an important diagnostic tool used during pregnancy and at other times when even minimal radiation exposure is not advisable.
 It is commonly used to determine the position, size and age of a fetus and to monitor heartbeat and movement of an unborn baby.
 Ultrasound is also important in diagnostic studies of the thyroid, heart, liver, spleen, gall bladder, pancreas, kidneys, uterus and ovaries.